TalsCodingArea/ROSEMAN/README.md

 <h1 align="center">List of Automations 📓</h1>

-This will have the list of every automation I create and the detailes about each one.
+<p align="center">This is a list of every automation I've create and the detailes about each one.</p>
 <br><br>

 ### DLG-merge 🤲🏻🙏🏻